sharad461/nepali-translator/README.md

 ## Updates

 Towards the end of 2019 some additional work was carried out under the project, described [here](https://lt4all.elra.info/proceedings/lt4all2019/pdf/2019.lt4all-1.94.pdf).
-The models reported in the paper can be found [here](https://drive.google.com/drive/folders/1zrfYJy62LfVp5RHv81ycyMaCbk6HMLN3).
-I will also add a link to the bigger corpus soon: [link](https://drive.google.com/file/d/1FB3vlqlLXTEjyY28z7bmxMCG0oZxyeiU/view?usp=share_link).
+The model checkpoints reported in the paper are [here](https://drive.google.com/drive/folders/1zrfYJy62LfVp5RHv81ycyMaCbk6HMLN3).
+The training data has two parts: a) [real parallel data](https://huggingface.co/datasets/sharad461/ne-en-parallel-208k), b) [synthetic parallel data](https://huggingface.co/datasets/sharad461/ne-en-synthetic-1.6m)

 As of Feb 2021, there are a few compatibility issues between the model files and the more recent versions of the packages.
 To fix these, use the following versions of the packages: `torch-1.3.0` `fairseq-0.9.0` `portalocker-2.0.0` `sacrebleu-1.4.14` `sacremoses-0.0.43` `sentencepiece-0.1.91`.